fresearchgroup/Modifications-to-edX-Platform/edx_to_moodle_synchronisation/README.md

 edX-to-moodle-transfer
 ======================

-These scripts help you to transfer course content from edX to moodle.
+These scripts help you to transfer content from edX to moodle.
 Open the folders to get more information.